awsdocs/aws-freertos-docs/doc_source/userguide/dev-guide-freertos-kernel.md

 Is the simplest implementation\.
 Does not permit memory to be freed\.

 `heap_2`
-Permits memory to be freed, but not does coalescence adjacent free blocks\.
+Permits memory to be freed, but not does coalesce adjacent free blocks\.

 `heap_3`
 Wraps the standard `malloc()` and `free()` for thread safety\.